-For answers to these questions, head for the annual UH Institute for Astronomy Open House on Sunday, April 30 from 11 am to 4 pm at its Manoa headquarters on Woodlawn Drive.
+For answers to these questions, head for the annual UH Institute for Astronomy Open House on Sunday, April 29, from 11 a.m. to 4 p.m. at IfA's Manoa headquarters on Woodlawn Drive.

-Children will have the opportunity to make comets, travel through space in our Starlab planetarium, and engage in a "find the planet" hunt.
-There will be telescopes available to safely view the sun, the moon, and Venus, as well as practical advice for novice amateur astronomers on how to buy and use telescopes and astronomy software.
+Children will have the opportunity to play Astro-Jeopardy, simulate a Mars landing using raw eggs, and travel through space in our Starlab planetarium.
+There will be telescopes available to view Venus and the Sun, as well as practical advice for novice amateur astronomers on how to buy and use telescopes and astronomy software.

-Other Oahu astronomy groups that will be represented at the IfA Open House will include the Hawaiian Astronomical Society and the Bishop Museum.
-Hawaii's budding astronomers will be represented by several schoolchildren who will be exhibiting their displays from the recent Schools Science Fair.
+Other Oahu astronomy groups that will be represented at the open house will include the Hawaiian Astronomical Society, Ironwood Observatory and the Bishop Museum.
+Hawaii's budding astronomers will be represented by several schoolchildren who will be exhibiting their displays from the recent Hawaii State Science and Engineering Fair.

 Admission and parking are free.